 Waterproofing simply means creating a barrier between the shoe and the water and prevent the water from getting inside the shoes.

-What is the difference between waterproofed shoes and water-friendly shoes?
-Let me make it simply for you, waterproof means that water will NOT get inside the shoe, and water friendly means that the shoe repels water, but if your child jumps or put his feet inside the puddle, water WILL get inside the shoe!
+Some parents are confused about what is the difference between a waterproof and water-friendly shoe.Let me make it simple for you, waterproof means that water will NOT get inside the shoe, and water friendly means that the shoe repels water, but if your children submerge their feet inside a water puddle, the water WILL get inside the shoes.

-The Best Products To Waterproof Shoes – The Secret Revealed!
+The Best Products to Waterproof Shoes ⭐⭐⭐⭐⭐

 As a general rule, oils, creams and beeswax, are very good at waterproofing soft leather, while spray-on waterproofs are more suitable for suede, fishskins, snakeskins and silks.
 It is also necessary to read and understand the waterproofing product instructions to know which material the water proofing agent suits best and also to see if it will alter the color of the shoes.

 For finer leathers, use a product that is designed for delicate leather, and if the shoes are light in color, purchase a product which will match the color of the shoes.
 If you desire a color change, apply a small patch of waterproofing product to the tongue of the shoe where it cannot be seen, and if you are satisfied, continue and waterproof the whole shoe.

 For thicker leathers, it is advisable to use creams and wax products, which will provide a better layer of protection from the elements.
 The secret that I am about to reveal will come in handy for your own shoes swell.